charlie-wong/coding-style/c/Comments.rst

 can be searched to find out how to get more details upon request.
 A TODO comment is not a commitment that the person referenced will fix the problem.
 Thus when you create a TODO comment with a name, it is almost always your name that is given.

-If TODO comment is of the form: *at a future date do something*

-    - either include a very specific date, e.g. *Fix by November 2005*
-    - either include a very specific event, e.g. *Remove this code when all clients can handle XML responses.*

 .. code-block:: c